sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing.md

 <img src="http://s8.hostingkartinok.com/uploads/images/2016/02/c98cfcf64df8a8a7645429dc7ac4c0ea.png" width="400" height="300" />

-Of course, according to the receiver used you need to enable one of the features: `feature RX_PPM` for the PPM receiver.
+Of course, according to the receiver used you need to use the aproppriate firmware for CC3D - inav_1.6.0_CC3D.hex for parallel PWM or inav_1.6.0_CC3D_PPM1.hex PPM receiver.
 For more information about CC3D pinout check the [CC3D](https://github.com/iNavFlight/inav/blob/master/docs/Board%20-%20CC3D.md) page

-If you don't want the motor rotation on arm, then switch on the MOTOR_STOP feature.
+I usually don't like the motor rotation on arm, so I switch on the "Don't spin motors when armed" feature.

-By default iNav won't arm without GPS fix.
-To disable use CLI: "set nav_extra_arming_safety = OFF"
+The new iNAV firmware has all PWM outputs disable until you switch on the "Enable motor and servo output"

 Switch on the GPS feature, and select the protocol.
 ![GPS and other settings](http://s8.hostingkartinok.com/uploads/images/2017/02/299f7c79a6293db997088e129a696caf.png)

-In the Other Features group you need to enable the Telemetry feature.
+By default iNav won't arm without GPS fix if the GPS feature is ON.
+To disable it use CLI: "set nav_extra_arming_safety = OFF".
+And it is highly recomended to switch it back ON before real flights.

 If your receiver connection is other than Parallel PWM Receiver, then you'll be able to setup battery voltage, current, RSSI monitoring.
-For example, to switch on the battery monitoring navigate to CLI and enter:

-`feature VBAT`

-`set vbat_scale = xxx`

-instead of the xxx you need to enter the value that corresponds to resistor divider to get 3.3V from Ubat.
-You can use trial and error approach and after each new vbat_scale value you can check the calculated voltage using 'status' command.
-Do not use GUI for vbat_scale settings!
-It doesn't work!
-Use for the purpose CLI only.

-RSSI monitoring:

-`feature RSSI_ADC`

-`set RSSI_SCALE = xxx`

-instead of xxx you need to enter the scale coefficient (1...255).
-With this coefficient the RSSI value equals to 100% when the transmitter is close to the receiver.
-You need to find such value of the RSSI_SCALE coefficient which when incremented by one gives RSSI value less than 100%.
-Don't forget to save your settings made in CLI by `save` command.
+It is very userful.
+So IMHO a PPM is a must for CC3D FC.

-On the Receiver tab set up the channel order and their correspondence to a TX sticks movements.
+On the Receiver tab set up the channel order and their correspondence to TX sticks movements.

 On the Modes tab set up the flight modes according to the position of the AUX channels.
 For example, if you have a 3pos switch for the AUX1 you can get at minimum the following:

-- minimum channel value - do not select any mode - only gyros will work.
+* minimum channel value - do not select any mode - only gyros will work.
 The hand launch take off in this mode is excellent.
-- middle value - Angle or Horizon.
+* middle value - Angle or Horizon.
-- maximum value - RTH+Angle (or RTH+Horizon).
-Return to home with stabilization.
+* maximum value - RTH.
+Automatic return home.

 ![Flight modes](http://s8.hostingkartinok.com/uploads/images/2017/02/60c42df3c50ead25347f0252b51f55da.png)